What Is A Petrol Engine, Its Application, Parts and How it Works?

 3. Crankshaft

-In a multi-cylinder engine, each cylinder is provided with its own crankpin, which is used to attach the piston to the connecting rod.
-A part of the crankshaft named crankpin journal bearing is known as a big end, having a sliding bearing.
+In a multi-cylinder engine, each cylinder is provided with its crankpin, which is used to attach the piston to the connecting rod.
+A part of the crankshaft named the crankpin journal bearing is known as a big end, having a sliding bearing.

 The crank balance is either bolted to the crank body or forms an integral part of it.